Ellenzzn/zhenizeng/_pages/about.md

 I am an assistant professor at the [School of Intelligent Science and Technology, Nanjing University](https://is.nju.edu.cn/).
 From 2020 to 2025, I studied at [THUNLP](https://nlp.csai.tsinghua.edu.cn/), and obtained Ph.D. in Engineering from the [Deparment of Computer Science and Technology](http://www.cs.tsinghua.edu.cn/), Tsinghua University.

 My research interest currently includes AI for Science and Large Language Models.
+If you are interested in applying for *26 Fall Master* or *27 Fall PhD*, please contact me via e-mail.
+I look forward to exploring the application of large models in scientific scenarios with you.

 ## Main Publications